mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 ### Summary

 Katagiri Roshi introduces a series of seven talks on the *Platform Sutra*.
 This talk comments on Chapter 1, “Action and Intention,” which includes the famous “poetry contest.”
-He discusses the controversy of whether the point of Zen is “to see into one’s own nature (*kenshō*) and achieve Buddhahood.”
+He discusses the controversy of whether the point of Zen is “to see into one’s own nature” (*kenshō*) to achieve Buddhahood.

 ### Transcript